EugeneDae/VLC-Scheduler/README.md

 - **Directory watching.**
 - **Equal intermixing.** No matter how big or small the directories with media content are, VLC Scheduler will ensure that their media files appear equally often in the playlist.
 For example, if you have two directories — one with several files (`A1, A2, A3, A4`) and one with just a single file (`B1`) — the resulting playlist would be: `A1, B1, A2, B1, A3, B1, A4, B1`.
 This behavior can be changed using the `source_mixing_function` parameter.
 - **Basic scheduling.** Set playing hours for specific directories using the `playing_hours` parameter.
 Also — if the filename of a media file contains a date in the format that VLC Scheduler can recognize (e.g. `23-02-2019_birthday.mp4`), the file will only be played during that day.
 - **Directories for special occasions.** If a directory that is marked “special” (`special: true`) contains one or more files, VLC Scheduler will only play those files — and nothing else — until they’re removed from the “special” directory.
-You might find this feature useful if you want to occasionally show something of immediate importance while temporarily putting aside all “regular” content.
+You will find this feature useful on the occasions when you need to air something of immediate importance, while putting aside all “regular” content.
 - **Plays long videos in short pieces.** For example, if you want to use your TV screen as a digital photo frame that alternates between different views, and each view is an hours long video file, use the `item_play_duration` parameter.
 Set it to `600` (seconds) and VLC Scheduler will change the view every 10 minutes.
 VLC will play the video from where it was left off if you configure VLC to [always continue playback](https://www.vlchelp.com/restart-continue-playback-ask/).
-- **Supports images (JPEG, PNG...)** Use `image_play_duration` or `item_play_duration` to control how long they should be shown.
+- **Supports images (JPEG, PNG...)** Use `image_play_duration` or `item_play_duration` to control for how long they should be shown.
 - **Supports live streams.** Turn your TV screen into a “digital window” that shows the live picture from various places around the world.
-Show a live stream, then in five minutes switch to a video on the hard drive, then show another live stream and so on — VLC Scheduler can arrange all of that.
-(See [docs/dam-square.xspf](https://github.com/EugeneDae/VLC-Scheduler/tree/master/docs/dam-square.xspf)).
+Show a live stream, then in five minutes switch to a video on the hard drive, then show another live stream and so on — VLC Scheduler can arrange that.
+(See [docs/dam-square.xspf](/docs/dam-square.xspf)).
 - **Show content every X minutes** — useful for ads, commercials, safety instructions etc, that you don’t want to show too often.
 - Written in Python, VLC Scheduler can be used on Windows, macOS and Linux.
 The binaries for Windows and macOS are provided for download.
 Linux users should see **Running & building the script**.